DPDK/dpdk/doc/guides/nics/mana.rst

   - mana: Ethernet device driver that provides kernel network interfaces.
   - mana_ib: InifiniBand device driver.
   - ib_uverbs: user space driver for verbs (entry point for libibverbs).

+  The support of MANA is planned in Linux 6.2.

 Driver compilation and testing
 ------------------------------